 What is active learning?

 Active learning requires participation from the learner.
 Active learning engages participants in listening, speaking, and doing, in order to build knowledge and increase the capacity to learn.
 This is why SI Leaders are facilitators, not teachers.
-SI Leaders encourage participants to think, work, and talk through content in order make meaning of difficult content.
+SI Leaders encourage participants to think, work, and talk through content in order to make meaning of difficult content.
 During an SI session, students should be working through the most difficult material from the course – the concepts that benefit from the presence and perspective of others.

 Which classes are supported by SI?